JANUARY 23 2020

 16:20 - 16:50 PM

-Journey to resilience : building the ramp to accelerate adoption of Chaos Engineering practices
+Journey to resilience: building the ramp to accelerate the adoption of

 A TALK BY VILAS VERARAGHAVAN